codiusmaximus/chips_cnn/README.md

 # Parallelising a CNN code using Horovod and GPUs

-## Repository for the medium article: *How to train a neural network using Horovod and GPU for a 75x speed-up.*
+## Repository for the medium article.

 * The processed data is included as a tar ball.